 Ben down 1.5 stone

-The mistake we all make is to think we have to do more and work longer to get the results we want.
-The truth is, duration doesn’t necessarily matter.
-The secret to success with 30 minute sessions is based on the following three principles:
+The mistake we all make is to think we have to work longer to get the results we want.
+The truth is......duration doesn’t necessarily matter.
+The THREE KEYS to A TRANSFORMATION with 30 minute sessions ARE:

-Principle 1.
-Work Smarter, Not Longer: It’s not about how long you train….it is about getting more from the time you spend training.
-Most people who go to the gym for an hour spend half of that time on their phone, having (overly long) rest/recovery periods, and chatting.
-Or wasting their time walking on a treadmill.
+1. Work Smarter, Not Longer: It’s not about how long you train….it is about getting more from the time you spend training.
+Most people who go to the gym for an hour+ spend half of that time on their phone, having (overly long) rest/recovery periods, chatting, Or wasting their time walking on a treadmill.

-We are there for 30 minutes.
-And working for 30 minutes.
+We are there for 30 minutes. working for 30 minutes.
 No messing about.
-And definitely no treadmills.

 To make it even simpler and get all the info in one place, I have written it as a book.